- Work +1 212 277 4000

 Within International arbitration, Freshfields Bruckhaus Deringer LLP is a first tier firm,

 Freshfields Bruckhaus Deringer LLP is undoubtedly ‘a force in international arbitration’ despite several high-profile departures from its global disputes practice in 2014, which were centered largely around its London and Paris offices.
 The US side of the practice remained relatively unscathed, and while Alexander Yanos did join Hughes Hubbard & Reed LLP, the promotion of the highly regarded Noiana Marigo ensured that depletion of partner ranks was minimal.
 As one observer put it: ‘there is an institutional knowledge of arbitration that never changes; even if certain partners and associates leave, that culture and experience always remains’.
 Marigo is dual qualified in Argentina and New York and is a key part of the firm’s market-leading Latin America disputes offering, an area in which Washington DC-based practice head Nigel Blackaby is considered virtually peerless.
 Other key partners include New York-based Elliot Friedman and the ‘always reliable and exceedingly talented’ Brian King who is ‘the attorney that you want in your corner during an arbitration’.
-While she is no longer in the US, Lucy Reed, the firm’s Singapore-based and global arbitration head, ‘is very much involved in the US offices’ and is ‘highly esteemed in the field’.
+While she is no longer in the US, Lucy Reed, the firm’s Singapore-based co-head of global arbitration, ‘is very much involved in the US offices’ and is ‘highly esteemed in the field’.
 A highlight was advising BG Group on the first-ever investment treaty arbitration case to be addressed in the US Supreme Court, which reinstated a $185m award in favor of the company in its long-running dispute with Argentina.
 Other recent instructions came from ConocoPhillips, Repsol, Total, and Burlington Resources.

 Within White-collar criminal defense , tier 4